 After three years of drought, California has experienced an onslaught of storms within a short span of three weeks beginning January 8, 2023.
 As such, the grounds are saturated.
 Streets are heavily flooding and destroying homes and businesses.
 Sinkholes are forming and trees are collapsing.

-To provide relief to California storm victims, the IRS is granting filing and payment extensions that occurred beginning January 8, 2023 until May 15, 2023.
+To provide relief to California storm victims that occurred beginning December 27, 2022, the IRS is granting filing and payment extensions until October 16, 2023.
 This deadline applies to the following:

 - Individual income tax returns,